-For storage assets, there are ongoing conversations in MADRI states about if and under what circumstances utilities should be allowed to own storage assets behind the meter (e.g. on customer premises) or in front of the meter (FTM) (i.e., out on the distribution or transmission system).
+For storage assets, there are ongoing conversations in MADRI states about if and under what circumstances utilities should be allowed to own storage assets behind the meter (e.g., on customer premises) or in front of the meter (FTM) (i.e., out on the distribution or transmission system).
 For example, stakeholders in Maryland developed a proposal to the Public Service Commission that would test different business models for deployment of storage, including one model that would allow utility ownership of FTM storage and another that would require utilities to contract with a storage provider for their needed distribution system services.
+Lawmakers subsequently enacted a pilot program that requires each of Maryland's IOUs to propose at least two energy storage projects testing different business models, one of which must involve third-party or customer ownership of the storage assets.

-66 Because storage has unique attributes that allow it to provide multiple benefit streams (e.g., it can reduce distribution system costs, be bid into a wholesale market as a capacity resource, and provide onsite back-up energy for a site host) the decision about which entities can own and control the use of a storage asset has implications for what benefit streams will be prioritized and how those benefits will eventually accrue to ratepayers.
+Because storage has unique attributes that allow it to provide multiple benefit streams (e.g., it can reduce distribution system costs, be bid into a wholesale market as a capacity resource and provide onsite backup energy for a site host), the decision about which entities can own and control the use of a storage asset has implications for what benefit streams will be prioritized and how those benefits will eventually accrue to ratepayers.
 For example, concerns have been raised that if utilities are allowed to own and rate-base the costs of storage investments, any revenue the utility might receive by bidding the resource into PJM needs to be netted out from the costs that ratepayers encumber to ensure that utilities do not earn a profit in the wholesale market on a ratebased asset.
 This is analogous to an off-system sale of generation where the lion's share of the revenues goes to the consumers with a small percentage kept by the utility as an incentive to engage in the best transaction possible.
 Conversely, storage that is owned by a third party might be optimized to reduce customer bills rather than meet distribution system needs, making it difficult for utilities to rely on that resource in an IDP.